Minoru Genda: Pearl Harbor and World War II

 The Pearl Harbor attack plan was the brainchild of Japanese Admiral Isoroku Yamamoto.
 Yamamoto ordered a number of officers to study Pearl Harbor and to draw up an operational plan.
 Admiral Takijiro Onishi gathered together all the relevant facts that could be found about the area.
-Once this was done, the attack plan itself was written primarily by Rear Admiral Ryunosuke Kusaka with assistance from Captain Genda and Deputy Chief of Staff, Captain Kameto Kuroshima.
+Once this was done, the attack plan itself was written primarily by Rear Admiral Ryunosuke Kusaka with assistance from Captain Genda and deputy chief of staff, Captain Kameto Kuroshima.

 Yamamoto had become acquainted with Genda in 1933 when he served aboard the carrier Ryūjō.
 Yamamoto initially conceived of a one-way attack on Pearl Harbor from 500 to 600 mi away.
 In his scheme, returning aircraft would ditch in the ocean off Oahu and the pilots would be picked up by destroyers and submarines.
-Yamamoto was focused on smashing the U.S. Pacific Fleet and sinking as many battleships as possible.
+Yamamoto was focused on destroying the U.S. Pacific Fleet and sinking as many battleships as possible.
 Conventional American and Japanese naval doctrine, reflecting the Mahan theory, held that battleships were the instrumental tool of naval supremacy, so it was believed that the destruction of several of these ships would shift the balance of naval power in Japan's favor.

 In summer 1940 at the age of 36, Genda was chosen by the Japanese Naval Department to travel abroad as a military attaché to obtain first-hand military accounts of German air offensives and British defensive measures during the Battle of Britain.
 His assessment of the Royal Air Force (RAF), Hawker Hurricane Mk I and Supermarine Spitfire Mk I fighters against the German Messerschmitt Bf 109E "Emil" later provided evidence that the Japanese Mitsubishi A6M Zero Model 21 could easily outmaneuver these Western European aircraft.
 The carefully recorded details were secretly documented during his brief tour in London and were hand-carried by Genda during his return trip to Japan for naval department studies.
 His official trip was in accord with British-Japanese naval accords authorizing official military attaché visits to the war front to observe and document military operations.
 Genda's Western European trip provided added stimulus for Japanese strategic naval studies and exercises to discover weaknesses and formulate tactics that were later used against the U.S.